Training Methods of Multi-label Prediction Classifiers for Hyperspectral Remote Sensing Images: Results

 \subsection{Multi-Label Classification: Performance Across Training Schemes}

-This experiment compares the results of the three schemes presented in Section ~\ref{subsec:trainingSchemes} in the context of the task at hand, i.e., multi-label classification on hyperspectral patch images.
-Under each scheme, we adopted the same architecture for the autoencoder and the classifier regarding the number of layers and input dimension.
-However, we applied different hyperparameters per scheme and dataset used.
-Those hyperparameters were tuned to achieve the optimal performance under each setting.
-We apply weight regularization L2-norm to the classifier loss in all three schemes.
-Accordingly, the loss function of the classifier, Equation ~\ref{eq:BCELoss}, became a new loss function after adding the regularization term.
+This experiment compares the results of the three schemes presented in Section~\ref{subsec:trainingSchemes} in the context of the task at hand, i.e., multi-label classification on hyperspectral image patches.
+Since our task is that of multi-label classification, we adopted the standard multi-label evaluation metrics as in~\cite{sorower2010literature}.

-where $\lambda$ represents a hyperparameter that scales the level of penalty introduced by the regularization to reduce the weights of the parameters, rendering the model simpler and less prone to overfitting.
-Since our task is that of multi-label classification, we adopted the standard multi-label evaluation metrics as in ~\citep{sorower2010literature}.
 More specifically, the \textit{Accuracy}, the \textit{Hamming Loss}, the \textit{Precision}, and the \textit{Recall}.
-Please refer to the supplementary material for the equations related to these metrics.
-According to ~\citep{sorower2010literature}, in the context of multi-label classification, the accuracy metric accounts for partial correctness, whereby the accuracy for each instance is the proportion of the predicted correct labels to the total number (predicted and actual) of labels for that instance.
+According to ~\cite{sorower2010literature}, in the context of multi-label classification, the accuracy metric accounts for partial correctness, whereby the accuracy for each instance is the proportion of the predicted correct labels to the total number (predicted and actual) of labels for that instance.
 Overall accuracy is the average across all instances.
 Since we also experiment with single-label, multi-class classification, we focused our attention on \textit{Accuracy} to perform a comparison among the different experiments we conducted.